Edge banding

-Edge banding or edgebanding is the name of both a process and an associated narrow strip of material used to create durable and aesthetically pleasing trim edges during finish carpentry.

-Edge banding is used to cover the exposed sides of materials such as plywood, particle board or MDF, increasing durability and giving the appearance of a solid or more valuable material.
-Common substitutes for edge banding include face frames or molding.
-Edge banding can be made of different materials including PVC, ABS, acrylic, melamine, wood or wood veneer.
+Edge banding or edgebanding is the name of both a process, and an associated narrow strip of material.
+It is used to create durable and aesthetically pleasing trim edges during finish carpentry.
+The method is used to cover the exposed sides of materials such as plywood, particle board, or MDF.
+This increases durability and creates the appearance of a more solid or valuable material.

+Process

+The edge banding or edgebanding method is used to create durable and aesthetically pleasing trim edges during finish carpentry.
 Traditional edge banding was a manual process requiring ordinary carpentry tools and materials.

-In modern applications, particularly for high-volume, repetitive manufacturing steps such as cabinet doors, edge banding is applied to the substrate by an automated process using a hot-melt adhesive.
-Hot melt adhesives may consist of various raw materials including EVA, PUR, PA, APOA, and PO.
+In modern applications, particularly for high-volume, repetitive manufacturing steps, the production of as cabinet doors for example, edge banding is applied to the substrate by an automated process using a hot-melt adhesive.
+Hot melt adhesives may consist of various raw materials including ethylene-vinyl acetate (EVA), polyurethanes (TPU), polyacrylate (PA), APOA, and polyolefins (PO).
 A substrate primer may also be used as a bonding agent between the adhesive and the substrate.
 Thicker edge bandings typically require a slight concavity to provide a tight glue line.
-The thickness can vary from .018" to 5mm or even more.
+The thickness can vary from .018 in to 5 mm or even more.

 The machine that applies the edge banding is called edge bander.
 An edge bander bonds the edge banding to the substrate, trims the leading and trailing edges, trims top and bottom flush with the substrate, scraps any surplus, and buffs the finished edge.

+Material

+Edge-banding or edge tape can refer to the narrow strip of material being used as the veneer.
+Edge banding is used to cover the exposed sides of materials such as plywood, particle board, or MDF.
+This increases durability and gives the appearance of a solid or more valuable material.
+Common substitutes for edge banding include face frames or molding.
+Edge banding can be made of different materials including polyvinyl chloride (PVC), acrylonitrile butadiene styrene (ABS), acrylic, melamine, wood, or wood veneer.

-Thermoplastic dge banding is produced with an extruder, a machine that consists of a loading system for raw materials, a screw inside a barrel that melts and transports the raw materials (plastics PVC, ABS, PP, PMMA and color pigments) through a die which shapes the edge banding into the required size.
-After the Edge banding is extruded, it can be texturized, printed, and lacquered to provide the required finish.
+Thermoplastic edge banding is produced with an extruder, a machine that consists of a loading system for raw materials, a screw inside a barrel that melts and transports the raw materials (plastics PVC, ABS, polypropylene (PP), polymethyl methacrylate (PMMA) and color pigments), and a dye through which the material is transported to shape the edge banding into the required size.
+After the edge banding is extruded, it can be texturized, printed, and lacquered to provide the required finish.
 The edge banding is then rolled and send to customers.